AdKats/AdKats/README.md

     <b>Reasoning behind creation, for those interested:</b>
     We had tried many other ban management systems and they all appeared to have some significant downfalls.
     Developing this allowed for some nice features not previously available.
-    I can bypass Procon's banlist completely, this way no data is lost on how/why/who created the ban or on who it's targeted.
+    1. I can bypass Procon's banlist completely, this way no data is lost on how/why/who created the ban or on who it's targeted.<br/>
-    I can enforce bans by any parameter combination (Name, GUID, IP), not just one at a time.
+    2. I can enforce bans by any parameter combination (Name, GUID, IP), not just one at a time. <br/>
-    Players can now be told how much time is left on their ban dynamically, every time they attempt to join.
+    3. Players can now be told how much time is left on their ban dynamically, every time they attempt to join.<br/>
-    And tracking of bans added through in-game commands or autoadmins on any server is a cakewalk now, so clan leaders don't need to go great lengths to look things up.
+    4. Tracking of bans added through in-game commands or autoadmins on any server is a cakewalk now, so clan leaders don't need to go great lengths to look things up.<br/>
-    Several other reasons as well, but overall it was a fantastic move, and thankfully we had the devs available to make it. </shamelessSelfPromotion>.
+    Several other reasons as well, but overall it was a fantastic move, and thankfully we had the devs available to make it happen.
 </p>
 <h3>Report/CallAdmin System w/Email Support</h3>
 <p>